Ask a doctor about a prescription for FLUOXETINE VIATRIS 20 mg DISPERSIBLE TABLETS

 Children over 8 years and adolescents:

-For moderate to severe depressive episodes, if there is no response to psychological therapy after4 to6 sessions.
-Fluoxetina should be offered to children or young people with moderate to severe depression only in combination with a psychological therapy.
+For moderate to severe depressive episodes, if there is no response to psychological therapy after 4 to 6 sessions.
+Fluoxetine should only be offered to children or young people with moderate to severe depression in combination with psychological therapy.

-Every person has a substance called serotonin in their brain.
+Everyone has a substance in their brain called serotonin.
 People who are depressed or have obsessive-compulsive disorder or bulimia nervosa have lower levels of serotonin than others.
-The exact way fluoxetina and other SSRIs work is not fully understood, but they may help by increasing serotonin levels in the brain.
+It is not fully understood how fluoxetine and other SSRIs work, but they may help by increasing the levels of serotonin in the brain.

-Treating these conditions is important to help improve.
-If not treated, your condition cannot disappear and may become more severe and difficult to treat.
+Treating these conditions is important to help you improve.
+If left untreated, your illness may not disappear and may become more severe and difficult to treat.

-You may need to be treated for a few weeks or months to ensure you are free of symptoms.
+You may need to be treated for a few weeks or months to make sure you are free of symptoms.

-Do not take any irreversible non-selective MAO inhibitor for at least 5 weeks after stopping fluoxetine medication.
-If you have been prescribed fluoxetine for a long period of time and/or at a high dose, your doctor may consider the need to establish a longer interval before taking an MAO inhibitor.
-Examples of MAOIs include nialamide, iproniazid, selegiline, moclobemide, phenelzine, tranilcipromina, isocarboxazid, and toloxatone.
+Do nottake any irreversible non-selective MAOI for at least 5 weeks after stopping fluoxetine medication.
+If you have been prescribed fluoxetine for a long period and/or at a high dose, your doctor may consider the need to establish a longer interval before taking an MAOI.
+Examples of MAOIs are: nialamide, iproniazid, selegiline, moclobemide, phenelzine, tranilcipromine, isocarboxazide, and toloxatone.

 Warnings and precautions